-The best opportunity CSCD affords is its scope for developing into a Community Development programme through Child Survival interventions, to make a CHILD SURVIVAL and COMMUNITY DEVELOPMENT program.
-Suggestions to CHAI:
+The best opportunity CSCD affords is its scope for developing into a Community Development programme through Child Survival interventions, to make a CHILD SURVIVAL and COMMUNITY DEVELOPMENT Programme.

-- The CSCD project encapsulates the philosophy, policy and priorities of the CMAI.
-It is a successful innovative approach to community health that requires encouragement. - To facilitate growth of CSCD into areas of community health and development that respond to people's needs.
+Suggestions to CMAI

-3. To consider extension of CSCD into other development / social agencies that are working with people and interested in community health.
+- 1. The CSCD project encapsulates the philosophy, policy and priorities of the CMAI.
+It is a successful innovative approach to community health that requires encouragement. - 2.
+To facilitate growth of CSCD into areas of community health and development that respond to people's needs. - 3.
+To consider extension of CSCD into other development/ social agencies that are working with people and interested in community halth. - 4.
+To consider provisions for extending the CSCD inputs modified to suit children upto 5 years, (pre-school) and later, also in the school going years, since Child development does not stop at 2 years of age. - 5.
+To lobby for CSCD type interventions with the Government, while demonstrating its utility and potential at micro-project level. - To spread the CSCD message among other voluntary health and non-health agencies at seminars, workshops and other such meetings. - 7.
+To promote publications and other forms of information dissemination on Commmunity Health and CSCD.

-Suggestions to the Project :
+Suggestions to the Project

-- To consider incorporation of elements of other projects like the CEPHC and Women's development programmes into CSCD to be able to respond to local needs. - To focus on areas of Education for Health in the project, involving all age groups in the community. - 3.
-To consider extending the time period of the CSCD project to five years, with staggared inputs to include - a) an initial one year period of incubation with preparing of the micro-projects by selecting areas of work, assessing capabilities, computing logistics of the programme and understanding of aims / objectives / responsibilities. - b) followed by a three year period with an intensive first year, consolidating second year and withdrawing third year of work.
-The resources could be alloted according to needs of the phase, with wearing off over the third year.
-An additional period of one more year could be utilized to tackle unforeseen problems. - 4.
-To strengthen the training component of the programme with - additional inputs. - decentralization to regional levels. - utilization of local resources, and - adding on of experiential perspectives from the present projects.
+- 1. To consider incorporation of elements of other projects like the CBPHC and Women's development programmes into CSCD tobe able to respond to local needs. - 2.
+To focus on areas of Education for Health in the project, involving all age groups in the community. - 3.
+To consider extending the time period of the CSCD project to five years, with staggered inputs to include: - a) an initial one year period of incubation with preparing of the micro-projects by selecting areas of work, assessing capabilities, computing logistics of the programme and understanding of aims/objectives responsibilities. - b) followed by a three year period with an intensive first year, consolidating second year and withdrawing third year of work.
+The resources could be alloted according to needs of the phase, with weaning off over the third year.
+An additional period of one more year could be utilised to tackle unforseen problems. - 4.
+To strengthen the training component of the programme with. - additional inputs. - decentralization to regional levels. - utilisation of local resources, and - adding on of experiential perspectives from the present projects.